Catholic Church in Australia: Between the wars

-The Australian congregation known as Our Lady's Nurses for the Poor was founded by Melbourne born mystic Eileen Rosaline O'Connor and Fr Edward McGrath in a rented home at Coogee in 1913.
-The deeply religious youth had suffered a damaged spine when she was three years old and lived in a wheelchair with a painful disability.
-The parish priest of Coogee Fr Edward McGrath had found accommodation for her widowed mother and family, and been impressed by her courage.
-O'Connor told McGrath that she had experienced a visitation from Mary, and McGrath shared with her his hope to establish a congregation of nurse to serve the poor.
-Eventually, a group of seven lay-women gathered around O'Connor and elected her as their first superior.
+The Australian congregation known as Our Lady's Nurses for the Poor was founded by Melbourne-born mystic Eileen O'Connor and Fr Ted McGrath in a rented home at Coogee in 1913.
+A deeply religious youth, O'Connor had suffered a damaged spine when she was three years old and lived in a wheelchair with a painful disability.
+McGrath, the parish priest of Coogee, found accommodation for her widowed mother and family and was impressed by her courage.
+O'Connor told McGrath that she had experienced a visitation from the Virgin Mary, and McGrath shared with her his hope to establish a congregation of nurses to serve the poor.
+Eventually, a group of seven laywomen gathered around O'Connor and elected her as their first superior.
 Directed by the largely bed-ridden O'Connor, they visited the sick poor and nursed the frail aged.
 O'Connor died in 1921 of chronic tuberculosis of the spine and exhaustion.
 She was 28.
-Initially a lay-group, the Our Lady's Nurses for the Poor later formed themselves into a religious community of sisters under vows, and their work continues in Sydney, Newcastle, and Macquarie Fields.
-In 2018, Australia's bishops voted to initiate her cause for sainthood, and the Holy See granted her the title Servant of God.
+Initially a group of laywomen, Our Lady's Nurses for the Poor later formed themselves into a religious community of sisters under vows and their work continues in Sydney, Newcastle and Macquarie Fields.
+In 2018, Australia's bishops voted to initiate her cause for sainthood and the Holy See granted her the title Servant of God.

-In October 1916, the Catholic Women's Social Guild (now Catholic Women's League) was formed in Fitzroy, Victoria, and Dr Mary Glowrey became the inaugural president.
-Dr Glowrey was one of the first women to study medicine at Melbourne University, and later went to India to become a missionary nun, founding the largest non-government healthcare system in that country.
-She was accorded the title Servant of God in 2013, and her cause for sainthood is underway.
+In October 1916, the Catholic Women's Social Guild (now Catholic Women's League) was formed in Fitzroy, Victoria, and Mary Glowrey became the inaugural president.
+Glowrey was one of the first women to study medicine at Melbourne University.
+She later went to India to become a missionary nun, founding the largest non-government healthcare system in that country.
+She was accorded the title Servant of God in 2013 and her cause for sainthood is underway.